|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Obviously, this six hour home study course cannot cover all areas of supervision.
-Thus, here are some books listed in the back of your manual you might consider: "Discipline without Punishment" by Dick Grote; "Coaching, Mentoring, and Managing: Breakthrough Stategies to Solve Performance Problems and Build Winning Teams" by William Hendricks; "Conflict Management: the Courage to Confront" by Richard J. Mayer; and "Getting Them to Give a Damn" by Eric Chester.
+Thus, here are some books you might consider: "Discipline without Punishment" by Dick Grote; "Coaching, Mentoring, and Managing: Breakthrough Strategies to Solve Performance Problems and Build Winning Teams" by William Hendricks; "Conflict Management: the Courage to Confront" by Richard J. Mayer; and "Getting Them to Give a Damn" by Eric Chester.

-On this track, we put forth a new method of resolving conflict: observation; thoughts; feedback; desires; and next time.
+In this section, we put forth a new method of resolving conflict: observation; thoughts; feedback; desires; and next time.

 Others who bought this Supervision Course